LiaPlayground/e-Learning-2019/README.md

   }
 }
 ```
-@processing(ABSTRACT01js)
+@Processing.eval

                                 --{{4}}--
 For such JavaScript libraries and also for the use of other functionalities, we
-offer templates that have been implemented via our macro system[^3].
+offer templates that have been implemented via our macro system[^4].
 These
 can be used freely and furthermore it also minimizes the breaks when reading the
 original Markdown document.

-[^3]: List of LiaScript templates:
+[^4]: List of LiaScript templates:
       https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/templates/master/README.md#1

 ## 3. Conclusion

                                 --{{0}}--
-Looking back onto [section 2.](#3), we did not discuss points 3 to 6 so far.
+Looking back onto [Sec.
+2](#3 "Adapting Open-Source Development"), we did not
-LiaScript was build around the idea of course-development as an OpenSource
+discuss points 3 to 6 so far.
+LiaScript was build around the idea of
-project.
+course-development as Open-Source projects.

                                 --{{1}}--
 Thus, anything from one course can be used in another course, either by linking
 directly onto a slide or by simply copy and pasting the required parts
 (__req 3__).
-Furthermore we offer a growing number of templates, which are
+Furthermore, we offer a growing number of templates, which are
 founded on our macro-system, that ease the usage and integration of new and
 complex web technologies (__req 6__).

                                 --{{2}}--
 LiaScript currently supports three different styles of rendering modes (see
 [Sec.
-2.3.5](#11)), allowing every user to choose his/her preferred type
+2.3.5](#11 "Output Modes")), allowing every user to choose his/her
-(__req 5__).
-Concerning the preferred course language, translating a single
+preferred type (__req 5__).
+Concerning the preferred course language,
-text-document is much easier than translating a whole software-project or a
+translating a single text-document is much easier than translating a whole
-YouTube-video or podcast and LiaScript offers some options that allow to host
+software-project or a YouTube-video or podcast and LiaScript offers some options
-different language versions of one course at the same project (__req 4__).
+that allow to host different language versions of one course at the same project
+(__req 4__).

                                   {{1}}